 Manufacture Your Day by MAKING THE ORDINARY COME ALIVE

-Just recently I came across this amazing quote by William Martin, and I thought I would share.
+Have you ever read this amazing quote by William Martin?
+I thought I would share.

 I know that we can do so much better than that.
-It is all about awareness.
+It is all about awareness and these strange times seem to help us with that.

 Let’s teach our children: